thaliapena12/slack/README.md

 ## Group Members and Work Breakdown

 - Feb 10
-  - Frontend auth
+  - Frontend auth.
-  - Style landing page
+  - Style landing page.
-  - Setting up the mongodb configuration
+  - Setting up the mongodb configuration.
 - Feb 11
-  - Style landing page
+  - Style landing page.
-  - Implement channels
+  - Implement channels.
 - Feb 12
-  - Implement direct messages groups
+  - Implement direct messages groups.
-  - Implement messages
+  - Implement messages.
 - Feb 13
-  - Debug and style on direct messages and channels
+  - Debug and style on direct messages and channels.
-  - Implement users info show under direct messages and channels
+  - Implement users info to show under direct messages and channels.
 - Feb 14
-  - Implement messages on channels
+  - Implement messages on channels.
-  - Implement messages on direct messages groups
+  - Implement messages on direct messages groups.
 - Feb 17
-  - Finish styling and debugging
+  - Finish styling and debugging.
-  - Deploy to Heroku
+  - Deploy to Heroku.
 - Feb 18
-  - Debug and refactor style on Messages
+  - Debug and refactor, style on messages.

 ## Author

-- Javier, David, Thalia and Yenisbel
+- David Odio, Javier Ortiz, Thalia Pena, and Yenisbel Valle.

 ---

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the MIT License - see the LICENSE file for details.

 ---